gijsbecht/geonest/README.md

 # GeoNest

-GeoNest is a geospatial data management tool for determining the best place to live in The Netherlands.
+GeoNest is a geospatial data extraction and processing tool for determining the best place to live in The Netherlands.
 Recommended use in combination with a (local) PostgreSQL database with the POSTGIS extension installed, use QGIS for data visualisation.

 ## Installation Guide